New Zealand recovers six bodies from volcanic island in high-risk mission

 WHAKATANE/WELLINGTON (Reuters) - A New Zealand military team recovered six bodies on Friday from the volcanic island that fatally erupted earlier this week, in a high risk operation watched by dozens of grieving family members waiting on the mainland.

-Military personnel worked as quickly as possible after using helicopters to land on White Island, which experts have said still has a 50-60% chance of another eruption over the coming hours.
+Military personnel worked as quickly as possible after using helicopters to land on White Island, which experts have said still has a 50-60% chance of another eruption in the coming hours.

-Six of the eight bodies on the island were successfully retrieved and taken to a naval patrol vessel, police said.
-Recovery teams had good knowledge of the location of those six before landing.
-The whereabouts of the other two was less certain and it was unclear when those bodies would be recovered.
+Six of the eight bodies on the island were successfully retrieved and taken to a naval patrol vessel for transfer to the mainland for disaster victim identification, New Zealand police said.

+Officials in Australia, where the six victims were from, said time limits on the risky operation had prevented the recovery team from locating and removing the other two bodies.

 “It has been an incredibly difficult operation but it has been such a priority,” New Zealand Prime Minister Jacinda Ardern told Australian Broadcasting Radio Corp on Friday morning.
 “We just want to bring loved ones home.”

-The volcano, a popular tourist destination for day-trippers, erupted on Monday, spewing ash and steam over the island.
-Among the 47 people on the island at the time were Australian, German, Chinese, British and Malaysian tourists.
+The volcano, a popular tourist destination for day-trippers, erupted on Monday, spewing ash, steam and gases over the island.
+Among the 47 people on the island at the time were Australian, U.S., German, Chinese, British and Malaysian tourists.

 The official death toll stands at eight as the bodies on the island have been classified as missing until they are formally identified.
 More than two dozen more people are in hospitals across New Zealand and Australia, most with severe burn injuries.

 A blessing was held at sea with the victims’ families before the mission was launched.
-On the shoreline of the town of Whakatane on New Zealand’s North Island, which lies some 50 kilometers (31 miles) west of the island, about 100 family and local community members prayed and sang together as they watched helicopters enter and leave the island.
+On the shoreline of the town of Whakatane on New Zealand’s North Island, which lies some 50 km (30 miles) west of the island, about 100 family and local community members prayed and sang together as they watched helicopters enter and leave the island.

-Boz Te Moana, 24 and Michael Mika, 28, traveled from their homes higher up the Whakatane river to stand where the river meets the sea and support families gathered at the marae, a Maori community centre.
+Locals Boz Te Moana, 24 and Michael Mika, 28, came to support families gathered at the marae, a Maori community center.

 “Where we come from we don’t leave anyone behind, no one gets left behind,” Te Moana said of his Maori community.
 “We all move as one.”